DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 ## artist-/designer-run e-publishing projects

 In the last couple of years, there have been first attempts to create only small presses and book download stores for [artists' and designer's books](04_genres_of_publication.html): writer, artist and publisher, James Bridle (who coined the term 'new aesthetics') created the website 'artistsebooks.org'  with freely downloadable EPUB files by experimental writers and artists.
 American contemporary artist and designer Paul Chan initiated the more commercial online press Badlands Unlimited that sells artist-made visual electronic books that are proprietary to the iPad and Apple's iBooks platform.
 The iPhone/iPad app 'KYR8' (slang riff on 'curate') invites artists' to quickly make their own electronic visual zines using page templates and user's cell phone photo collections.
-Other examples are [http://www.gauss-pdf.com] (http://www.gauss-pdf.com), a publisher of digital and print works and [http://trollthread.tumblr.com] (http://trollthread.tumblr.com), a collective of poets that produces publications available for download in PDF or purchase as print on demand volumes.
+Other examples are [http://www.gauss-pdf.com](http://www.gauss-pdf.com), a publisher of digital and print works and [http://trollthread.tumblr.com](http://trollthread.tumblr.com), a collective of poets that produces publications available for download in PDF or purchase as print on demand volumes.

 None of these projects compete with classical ebook stores, online reading platforms or even specialist pirate sites.
 They are, after all, experimental projects and artists' portfolio pieces.

-[^apple-press-percentage]: 'Apple Launches Subscriptions on the App Store', https://www.apple.com/pr/library/2011/02/15Apple-Launches-Subscriptions-on-the-App-Store.html.
+[^apple-press-percentage]: 'Apple Launches Subscriptions on the App Store', <a href="https://www.apple.com/pr/library/2011/02/15Apple-Launches-Subscriptions-on-the-App-Store.html">https://www.apple.com/pr/library/2011/02/15Apple-Launches-Subscriptions-on-the-App-Store.html</a>.
-[^guardian-amazon-hachette]: Garside J., 'Ebook sales: Amazon tells Hachette to give authors more, charge readers less', _The Guardian_, 30 July 2014, http://www.theguardian.com/books/2014/jul/30/amazon-hachette-ebook-sales-too-expensive.
+[^guardian-amazon-hachette]: Garside J., 'Ebook sales: Amazon tells Hachette to give authors more, charge readers less', _The Guardian_, 30 July 2014, <a href="http://www.theguardian.com/books/2014/jul/30/amazon-hachette-ebook-sales-too-expensive">http://www.theguardian.com/books/2014/jul/30/amazon-hachette-ebook-sales-too-expensive</a>.
-[^apple-publication-guidelines]: 'Authors & Book Publishers: Frequently Asked Questions', https://www.apple.com/itunes/working-itunes/sell-content/books/book-faq.html.
+[^apple-publication-guidelines]: 'Authors & Book Publishers: Frequently Asked Questions', <a href="https://www.apple.com/itunes/working-itunes/sell-content/books/book-faq.html">https://www.apple.com/itunes/working-itunes/sell-content/books/book-faq.html</a>.
-[^kindle-direct-publishing]: 'Kindle Direct Publishing: Types of Formats', https://kdp.amazon.com/help?topicId=A2GF0UFHIYG9VQ.
+[^kindle-direct-publishing]: 'Kindle Direct Publishing: Types of Formats', <a href="https://kdp.amazon.com/help?topicId=A2GF0UFHIYG9VQ">https://kdp.amazon.com/help?topicId=A2GF0UFHIYG9VQ</a>.
 [^1]: Freemium is a pricing strategy by which a product or service (typically a digital offering such as software, media, games or web services) is provided free of charge, but money (premium) is charged for proprietary features, functionality, or virtual goods.
 [^OpenLibrary]: Open Library is an online catalog that aims to list every book ever published.
 It provides *one web page for every book* with extensive bibliographic information, download links (from Internet Archive), and online sellers of that title.
 [^IA_blog]: 3 Million Texts for Free - blog post from September 17, 2011 [http://blog.archive.org/2011/09/17/3-million-texts-for-free/](http://blog.archive.org/2011/09/17/3-million-texts-for-free/) "Archive.org is visited by more than 1 million different users every day.
 Books are downloaded or read on archive.org about 10 million times each month, and approximately 2,000 books for the blind and dyslexic (print disabled) are downloaded every day."